karledenstal/LockSmash/README.md

-# Brute Force - Lock Overhaul SKSE
+﻿# Brute Force - Lock Overhaul SKSE

 This is my first SKSE plugin.
 Other mods exists like this, but couldn't find one that did it in an SKSE plugin, so used it as a learning experience.
-Will probably work on this more to polish it, but for now I'm pretty stoked about it!
+Will probably work on this more to polish it in the future.

 **What does it do different?**